-Explore every corner- This is the best thing to do in Burano in my opinion.
+Explore every corner.
+This is the best thing to do in Burano in my opinion.
 This island is a color-lovers dream, and you’ll want to make sure you don’t miss any single nook.
 Make space on your camera for the abundance of photos.

-Tour it with a local- If you’d love to learn more about Burano’s history and check out how the world-famous Burano lace is made then this tour would be perfect.
+Tour the island with a local.
+If you’d love to learn more about Burano’s history and check out how the world-famous Burano lace is made then this tour would be perfect.
 Once you arrive (on your own) a local who is born and raised on the island will show you around while talking about the history and traditions of Burano.
 You’ll also get to see the lace made by hand, and have time on your own to explore the island: Click here to book that tour.

-Eat Seafood- The pizza we chose was disappointing, but I’ve read that they have some of the best seafood in that region.
+Eat Seafood.
+The pizza we chose was disappointing, but I’ve read that they have some of the best seafood in that region.
 Burano is a true fisherman’s island, so definitely skip the pizza and try their seafood.
 If we were to do it again, we’d choose to dine at Al Gatto Nero for its fantastic reviews.

-Don’t skip gelato- One thing you cannot miss is the gelato from Dai Fradei.
+Don’t skip gelato.
+One thing you cannot miss is the gelato from Dai Fradei.
 It’s a grocery store/gelato shop and you wouldn’t imagine the gelato is anything special, but it’s homemade and we loved it so much we visited twice during this one day trip.
 It’s one of our favorite shops in all of Italy so make sure you give it a try.